What is a needle thyroid biopsy?

 The biopsy causes very little pain.
 But your doctor may need to put the needle into your thyroid more than once.
 This is done to be sure enough fluid and tissue is taken for the test.

-The doctor then looks at the tissue sample under a microscope for cancer, infection, or other thyroid problems.
+Another doctor then looks at the tissue sample under a microscope for cancer, infection, or other thyroid problems.

 During the test, you will lie on your back with a pillow under your shoulders.
 Your head will be tipped backward and your neck extended.
 This position pushes the thyroid gland forward.
 This makes it easier to do the biopsy.

 Your doctor may use an ultrasound to guide the placement of the needle.

 It is important to lie very still during the biopsy.
 Do not cough, talk, or swallow when the needle is in place.

 In some cases, thyroid surgery may be needed if a needle biopsy doesn't give a clear result.
 This would be done at a different time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J510 in the search box to learn more about "Fine-Needle Thyroid Biopsy: Before Your Procedure."
+Enter J510 in the search box to learn more about "Fine-Needle Thyroid Biopsy: Before Your Procedure".